This article was last updated on: October 2018

 Airline: Thai Airways

-The walk to the gate was long, but delicious because it was watching lots of Airplanes.
-Obviously there were many duty-free shops but nothing that would catch my interest (or that I had money for), there was varied local decoration and pagodas.
+The walk to the gate was long, but delicious, because it was watching lots of Aeroplanes.
+As usual, there were many duty-free shops but nothing that would catch my interest, or that I could afford.

 On my way.